Mental disorder: Africa and Nigeria

-Most Africans view mental disturbances as external spiritual attack on the person.
-Those who have a mental illness are thought to be under a spell or bewitched.
-Often than usual, People view a mentally ill person as possessed of an evil spirit and is seen as more of sociological perspective than a psychological order.
+Some African cultures view mental disorders as external spiritual attacks on the person, and they are thought to be under a spell or bewitched.
+This view is seen as more of a sociological perspective than a psychological order.

 The WHO estimated that fewer than 10% of mentally ill Nigerians have access to a psychiatrist or health worker, because there is a low ratio of mental-health specialists available in a country of 200 million people.
 WHO estimates that the number of mentally ill Nigerians ranges from 40 million to 60 million.
 Disorders such as depression, anxiety, schizophrenia, personality disorder, old age-related disorder, and substance-abuse disorder are common in Nigeria, as in other countries in Africa.